VirtualPlantLab/VPLDocs/docs/src/manual/Raytracer.md

 number of recursive splits reaches `L` or the cost of splitting a node exceeds the cost of not splitting it.

-For debugging purposes (or for very small scenes), the user may also specify `acceleration = Naive` which will basically not implement any acceleration structured and all rays will be tested against all triangles.
+For debugging purposes (or for very small meshes), the user may also specify `acceleration = Naive` which will basically not implement any acceleration structured and all rays will be tested against all triangles.

-The acceleration structure is created from a `Scene` object via the `accelerate()` function, and allows specifying the `acceleration` and `rule` arguments.
-This will also be responsible of translating the triangular mesh into the data structure used by the ray tracer (triangles in [barycentric coordinates](https://en.wikipedia.org/wiki/Barycentric_coordinate_system)) as well as fitting a grid cloner to the scene (see below).
+The acceleration structure is created from a `Mesh` object via the `accelerate()` function, and allows specifying the `acceleration` and `rule` arguments.
+This will also be responsible of translating the triangular mesh into the data structure used by the ray tracer (triangles in [barycentric coordinates](https://en.wikipedia.org/wiki/Barycentric_coordinate_system)) as well as fitting a grid cloner to the mesh (see below).

 ## Grid cloner for edge effects

-The grid cloner is used to minimize border effects when tracing rays from the sources towards the scene.
-The grid cloner is a form of [geometric *instancing*](https://en.wikipedia.org/wiki/Geometry_instancing) where the same scene is repeated multiple times along the X, Y or Z direction.
-In practice, to avoid excessive memory usage, the scene is not actually replicated but rather the rays positions are modified to emulate the effect of the scene being repeated.
+The grid cloner is used to minimize border effects when tracing rays from the sources towards the mesh.
+The grid cloner is a form of [geometric *instancing*](https://en.wikipedia.org/wiki/Geometry_instancing) where the same mesh is repeated multiple times along the X, Y or Z direction.
+In practice, to avoid excessive memory usage, the mesh is not actually replicated but rather the rays positions are modified to emulate the effect of the mesh being repeated.

-In order a grid cloner structure on top of a scene, the user needs to specify the number of duplications to perform in each direction (`nx`, `ny` and `nz`) as well as the offsets between the different copies (`dx`, `dy` and `dz`).
-The grid cloner is created from a `Scene` object via the `accelerate()` function, but the settings to control the grid cloner must be set when creating the `RTSettings` object.
+In order a grid cloner structure on top of a mesh, the user needs to specify the number of duplications to perform in each direction (`nx`, `ny` and `nz`) as well as the offsets between the different copies (`dx`, `dy` and `dz`).
+The grid cloner is created from a `Mesh` object via the `accelerate()` function, but the settings to control the grid cloner must be set when creating the `RTSettings` object.

-By default, the grid cloner is enabled in the X and Y directions by replicating the scene three times in each direction (this means creating a grid of 7 x 7 = 49 copies of the scene including the original).
-The offsets between the copies are set by default to width of the scene in the X and Y directions such that there is no overlapping.
+By default, the grid cloner is enabled in the X and Y directions by replicating the mesh three times in each direction (this means creating a grid of 7 x 7 = 49 copies of the mesh including the original).
+The offsets between the copies are set by default to width of the mesh in the X and Y directions such that there is no overlapping.
 The grid cloner is disabled in the Z direction by default.

-Note that whereas a grid cloner will not increase significantly the memory used by the ray tracer, it will increase ray tracing times as fewer rays will be able to leave the scene.
-On the other hand, a small (or no) grid cloner will create an edge effect such that only plants in the center of the scene will be able to capture the behaviour within a large canopy.
+Note that whereas a grid cloner will not increase significantly the memory used by the ray tracer, it will increase ray tracing times as fewer rays will be able to leave the mesh.
+On the other hand, a small (or no) grid cloner will create an edge effect such that only plants in the center of the mesh will be able to capture the behaviour within a large canopy.

 The actual number of copies to use